thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

           --db PATH             path to the litoy database --import_from_file [PATH], -i [PATH]
-                                path of a text file containing entries to import --add_entries, -a     open prompt to add entries to litoy.
+                                path of a text file containing entries to import --add_entries [ADD_ENTRIES ...], -a [ADD_ENTRIES ...]
+                                open prompt to add entries to litoy.
 Local filepaths have to be between quotation " marks.
 Autocompletion for filepaths can be configured in the settings.
           --remove_entries ID [ID ...], -R ID [ID ...]
                                 removes entries according to their ID. 'last' can be used as placeholder for the